explorer495/mkdocs-test/docs/diy/21-mega-harder.md

 FAILURE TO DO THIS CAN DESTROY YOUR MEGA.

-1. You MUST prevent the shield from feeding track voltage into your Mega.
+1. Unless you are using an EX8874 shield, you MUST prevent the shield from feeding track voltage into your Mega.
 This is done by cutting the VIN trace and/or removing the pin that feeds the Mega.
 TODO See pictures applicable to the various supported shields.

 2. Ensure shield pins are straight and correctly aligned.